 What does a non-bank safe deposit box cost?

 Rental on private safe deposit boxes is typically higher than that charged for bank safe deposit boxes.
 However, because a bank account is not needed, you avoid paying account fees.
 This is especially beneficial in the case of non-residents who pay high non-resident fees at many Swiss banks, if they can open an account at all.

 Prices vary broadly, so comparing the price in addition to the security and location of storage units is important.
 While price is the deciding factor when storing insured cash, gold bullion or other replaceable items, location and security play a much more important role if you are storing irreplaceable items which no amount of insurance compensation can bring back.

 Safes Fidelity in Geneva is among the more affordable providers, with an annual rent of 200 francs for its smallest boxes.
-Gold Anlage GmbH offers vaults starting from well under 300 francs per year, with 25,000 Swiss francs of insurance coverage included in the price.
 Pro Aurum provides safe storage solutions in Kilchberg, just outside of Zurich.
-Its prices start at around 350 francs per annum and include 30,000 euros of insurance coverage.
+Its prices start at around 350 francs per annum and include 50,000 Swiss francs of insurance coverage.